 - Dirichlet or Neumann boundary conditions

-- Results: Voltage, electric field, electric displacement, capacitance, electric gradients, forces, torques and other integral quantities, particles trajectories
+- Results: various ways of electric field mapping (voltage, electric field stress, electric displacement), capacitance, electric forces, torques and other integral quantities, particles trajectories*

 - Couplings*: the electric forces can be used for stress analysis on any existing part (electro-structural coupling)